My father could hear a little animal step,

 ~William Stafford, Listening

 I went for a walk with a new friend.
 We walked about three miles as the crow flies, but much further inside his story tracing back years and hundreds of miles.
-I remembered thinking, “This is his pearl of great price, be very careful with it.”
-I held his story in my large hands–as if fragile.
+I remember thinking, “This is his pearl of great price, be very careful with it.”
+I held his story in my large hands—as if holding it in a kintsugi chalice.
 He felt safe enough to let me carry it for a while as we walked down a mountain trail.

 Carrying another person’s story is one of the most sacred things I have ever done and ever hope to do.
 Inside their story is the essence of who they are, what they’ve done, and who they aspire to become.
 I am witness to the colors and contours of a life God is eroding, wind-carving, and growing into a landscape in which He would walk in the cool of the day.